WelbornGroup/Documentation/Poltype_Install.md

 `conda activate xtbenv`

-`conda install -c conda-forge xtb -yes`
+`conda install -c conda-forge xtb -y`

 The path to this conda env will need to be used later, see `Poltype_Usage.md`